vagheladhruv/100-days-of-code-youtube/13-Day13-String-Methods/.tutorial/Tutorial.md

 ## startswith() :
-The endswith() method checks if the string starts with a given value.
+The startwith() method checks if the string starts with a given value.
 If yes then return True, else return False.
 ### Example :
 ```python
 str1 = "Python is a Interpreted Language"